 - Emergency (hazard) flashers--If you have an emergency and must leave your vehicle unattended on a freeway, turn off the engine, lock the ignition, remove the key, firmly set the brakes, and turn on your emergency flashers.
 Good advice.
 Problem is, few motorcycles are equipped with hazard flashers and even those that are perversely can't operate them without the keyswitch on.

 - The traditional steering hold no longer recommended--There are two methods for holding a steering wheel that are generally accepted as the safest ways, as we stated at the beginning of this course.
 The first is to hold the wheel with your hands in the positions of 8 o'clock and 4 o'clock. [really?]
 Holding your steering wheel in this manner is widely regarded as the most useful method for maintaing control of your vehicle in the event of an emergency situation on the road.
 The second method is to hold your hands at 9 o'clock and 3 o'clock on the wheel.
 This method is steadily gaining popularity and support as a more comfortable way of holding your steering wheel, while still affording the same control that the first technique offers.
 I was surprised at this.
 High school Driver's Ed did a good job pounding into our heads that the 10 and 2 positions were the only correct hold.

 Update 2017: It seems nonsense is not limited to California.
-My wife recently did her online traffic school here in AZ and after wading through hours of mindless instruction, the final test was found to be on the thoughts and actions of a pretend ADOT mascot!
-None if it was in the material!
+My wife recently did her online traffic school here in AZ and after wading through hours of mindless instruction, the final test was found to be on the thoughts and actions of a cute talking animal ADOT mascot!
+None of it was on the material!
 Incredible!